MichalOpoka/ecfr/cfr/title-38-Pensions-Bonuses-Veterans-Relief/chapter-I-Department-Veterans-Affairs/part-62-Supportive-Services-Veteran-Families-Program/section-62.34.md

 (e) *General housing stability assistance.* (1) A grantee may provide to a participant items necessary for a participant's life or safety on a temporary basis, in order to address a participant's emergency situation.

-(2) A grantee may pay directly to a third party (and not to a participant), in an amount not to exceed $1,500 per participant during any 2-year period, beginning on the date that the grantee first submits a payment to a third party, the following types of expenses:
+(2) A grantee may pay directly to a third party (and not to a participant), in an amount not to exceed $1,800, per participant during any 2-year period, beginning on the date that the grantee first submits a payment to a third party.
+This cap will be adjusted annually based on the Consumer Price Index for all Urban Consumers (CPI-U).
+This amount is for the following types of expenses:

 (i) Expenses associated with gaining or keeping employment, such as obtaining uniforms, tools, certifications, and licenses.